 RRS awards and RRS MCPC.
 This procured capacity must be available to be converted into energy, if required, in the next 10 minutes (like a call option).
 This responsibility to deliver exists for the next 5 minutes or until the next clearing of the RT market

-Non-Spin awards and Non-Spin MCPC.
+Option 1 (Original): Non-Spin awards and Non-Spin MCPC.
 This procured capacity (Online and/or Offline) must be available to be converted into energy, if required, within the next 30 minutes following an instruction and must also be able to sustain the energy deployment for a 1 hour period (like a call option).
-This responsibility to deliver exists for the next 5 minutes or until the next clearing of the Real-Time market
+This responsibility to deliver exists for the next 5 minutes or until the next clearing of the Real-Time market.
+On-Line Non-Spin capacity must be available to SCED for dispatch.

 Resources with Non-Spin awards in RT are not eligible for Make-Whole payments.
 This treatment is the same as in the current design.